scikit-learn-contrib/skglm/doc/getting_started.rst

     :ref:`how to add a custom penalty <how_to_add_custom_penalty>`.

-Explore further advanced topics and get hand-on examples on the :ref:`tutorials page <tutorials>`
+Explore further advanced topics and get hands-on examples on the :ref:`tutorials page <tutorials>`